gerirgaudi/naplug/README.md

 #### Arguments

-Earlier it was noted that "a plugin can accept [mostly] arbitrary arguments" and that "*Naplug* (again, mostly) attaches no special meaning to them".
-Plugs is where "mostly" comes into being.
-Plugs are tagged, *Naplug* uses these tags to route arguments to the appropriate plug.
+With the introduction of plugs, arguments do become more structured, as arguments keys are matched to plugin and plug tags to route them appropriately.

     plugin = PlugPlugin.new(:plug1 => { :critical => 120, :warning => 60 },
                             :plug2 => { :ok => 0, :warning => 5, :critical => 10 })

-What if we need shared arguments?
-Any arguments keyed bby anything other than a plug tag are considered shared arguments and passed on to all plugs.
+Any keys not matching plugin (and plug) tags are considered to be shared:

     plugin = PlugPlugin.new(:file => '/tmp/file',
 	                        :plug1 => { :critical => 120, :warning => 60 },
                             :plug2 => { :ok => 0, :warning => 5, :critical => 10 })

 Tagged arguments have preference over shared ones.